 - No refund for cancellations with less than 48 hours notice.

 - Please be aware that in the event of a late cancellation or failure to attend the course, employers may choose not to pay for a subsequent course.

-- All fees are the responsibility of the registrant and are required no later than one week prior to the course.
+- All fees are the responsibility of the registrant and are required at the time of registration.

 Seattle Children’s Hospital Admin.
 Bldg.